 “007 never had any respect for government property,” says Q in regards to Bond’s trilby, implying that he supplies Bond’s hats as well as his gadgets.
 Bond wears two felt trilby hats in On Her Majesty’s Secret Service.
-The trilby in the opening scene is probably the same black hat that Bond wears later at his wedding (above).
-It has a narrow ribbon and C-crown with a front pinch.
-Bond wears the other trilby (below) with business wear.
-This one has a wide ribbon and a taller, less tapered crown with a centre dent and pinch.
-It’s very dark, but it’s probably navy.
-Both trilby hats have a narrow snap brim, what defines the trilby.
-Following 1960′s fashion trends the brim is extra short, but it suits Lazenby well.
+The black trilby in the opening scene is the same hat that Bond wears later at his wedding (above), and both of these scenes are in Portugal.
+The trilby has a narrow grosgrain ribbon and a C-crown with a front pinch.

 Though I don’t know if it was a trend in 1965, Bond wears a matching sports shirt and trouser set in Thunderball.
 And it’s in a vivid royal blue.
 Out of Sean Connery’s casual Bahamas outfits in Thunderball, this one dates the worst.
 It looks like a well-fitting set of pyjamas, but Connery pulls it off.
 The shirt has a camp collar, four buttons down the front, and a straight hem.
 The hem of the short sleeves is turned up and sewn all the way around.
 The back of the shirt has shoulder pleats, which are pressed all the way down the shirt.
 There are two lower patch pockets on the front.
 If the shirt is of the quality we have come to expect from Bond, the white buttons are likely mother of pearl.